 ... they think mainly in terms of the appealing fragrance an essential oil can provide.

-But when we are talking about therapeutic grade oils, there are many more applications for essential oils than just providing a pleasing aroma.
+But when we're talking about therapeutic grade oils, there are many more applications than just providing a pleasing aroma.

-Getting familiar with these will go a long way in helping you learn how to use essential oils.
+Getting familiar with these will go a long way to help you learn how to use your own essential oils.

-Inhalation is emphasized by the German school of aromatherapy and is one of the best ways to get acquainted with essential oils.
+Inhalation is emphasized by the German school of aromatherapy and is one of the best ways to begin with essential oils.

 When inhaling, essential oil molecules bring their benefits by directly entering the blood stream through the lungs and affecting the brain through the olfactory nerves in the nasal cavity.

 Whenever you are first exposed to a new essential, it's good to introduce yourself to it by holding the bottle at the level of your naval and gently move the bottle in a circular motion, allowing the molecules to make their way to your nose.

 Once you get familiar with the oil, you can then inhale it more directly.

 Do this by placing a couple of drops in the palm of your hand and rub clockwise with your other hand.
 Cup both hands together over the nose and mouth and inhale deeply – without touching your eyes.